9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 You may also want to [watch the repo](http://help.github.com/be-social/) while you're at it.

-**Step 6a.** If you are making a Goodie or Spice plugin (if not, skip to Step 6f), run our install script.
+**Step 6a.** If you are making a Goodie or Spice plugin run our install script; if not, skip to step 6f.

 ```sh
 curl http://duckpan.org/install.pl | perl